Skip to main content

 Now that the basic image parameters have been adjusted it is possible to start scanning samples and building full datacubes.
 Remember to note down the exposure time value.

-As mentioned in the begining of the guide, qtec cameras offer the possibility to work both inside or outside the camera hardware itself (do the capture and processing of data on-board or on external HW).
+As mentioned in the beginning of the guide, qtec cameras offer the possibility to work both inside or outside the camera hardware itself (do the capture and processing of data on-board or on external HW).
 The following sections will cover both options.

 Working outside the camera